The Serious Side Effects of Long-Term Opioid Use

 Fatal Overdose: The Lethal Side Effect Of Opioid Use

-One final effect of opioid use must be addressed: the risk of fatal overdose.
+There is one final effect of opioid use that must be addressed: the risk of fatal overdose.

 Opioids, primarily synthetic opioids, are the main driver of drug overdose deaths in the United States.
-As opioid prescriptions have increased, the rate of opioid overdose deaths has increased in parallel.
-Opioids are prescribed three times as often in 2019 as they were in 1999 – and the rate of opioid deaths has quadrupled.
+As opioid prescriptions increased, the rate of opioid overdose deaths surged in parallel.

 Not every person who uses opioids will become physically dependent, addicted, or will be the victim of a fatal overdose.
-However, opioid misuse, abuse, and addiction rates are estimated to range from 15% to 26%.
-That means one in every four opioid users is at risk of falling victim to the dangerous effects of opioid abuse, with potentially fatal results.
+However, rates of opioid misuse, abuse, and addiction are estimated to range from 15% – 26%.
+That means there is a risk for one in every four opioid users to fall victim to the dangerous effects of opioid abuse, with potentially fatal results.

 Bottle of Hydrocodone pills.